bjompen/bjompen.github.io/posts/missingcommits.md

 # Bjompen Potter and the hair pulling case of the missing commits

-In my research around Azure DevOps I recentyl stumbled on an interesting problem.
+In my research around Azure DevOps I recently stumbled on an interesting problem.
 I wanted to add [Environments](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) to add some easy and fancy traceability to my pipelines.

 ## Always start with reading the docs

-Accordign to the documentation linked above, getting started with environments is easy:
+According to the documentation linked above, getting started with environments is easy:

 - Create an environment
 - or dont and we'll create it for you.